-Digital signature technology (PKI) was invented in the 1970s as a solution to the centuries-old problem of sending secure, uncrackble messages.
-Use of PKI to replace written signatures didn't start until more then a decade later.
+Digital signature technology (PKI) was invented in the 1970s as a solution to the centuries-old problem of sending secure, uncrackable messages.
+Use of PKI to replace written signatures didn't start until more than a decade later.

 Electronic signature, or eSignature, covers the full range of technologies and solutions used to create signatures in electronic form, from digital signature (PKI) technology to simple images of a signature attached to an electronic document.

-Documents have been DocuSigned in more than 188 countries in the world.
+Documents have been signed using DocuSign eSignature in more than 180 countries worldwide.

-Electronic signature, when combined with an audit trail, tamper-sealing, strong authentication and bank-grade security is more enforceable than wet signature because of the court-admissible evidence it contains.
+Electronic signature, when combined with an audit trail, tamper-sealing, strong authentication and world-class security is more enforceable than wet signature because of the court-admissible evidence it contains.

 One of the earliest legal recognitions of electronic signature was the landmark 1996 UNCITRAL Model Law on Electronic Commerce, adopted by over 60 countries today.

 The agent for an American football player faxed a new contract to the player’s team six minutes late, forcing them to release him.
 The snafu complicated re-signing the player, even though they had agreed to a restructured deal.
 The player fired his agent and signed with another team.